Hecktagon/startup/README.md

 The settings page allows the user to select a color scheme and set some preferences for their flashcards using various input elements. the functionality will be implemented later.

 ### Vocab:
 This page contains folders of flashcard sets broken up usually by language, to be implemented is an add folder button that will allow the user to create and store their own language data/sets.
+The add folder button will eventually also allow the user to search folders made by other users and import them.

 ### Flashcard sets:
 Upon clicking on a vocab folder, you are taken to a library of sets of flashcards for the user to study, and given an option to make more sets.